Malcolm X: Legacy

 Malcolm X has been described as one of the most influential African Americans in history.
 He is credited with raising the self-esteem of Black Americans and reconnecting them with their African heritage.
 He is largely responsible for the spread of Islam in the Black community in the United States.
-Many African Americans, especially those who lived in cities in the Northern and Western United States, felt that Malcolm X articulated their complaints concerning inequality better than did the mainstream civil rights movement.
-One biographer says that by giving expression to their frustration, Malcolm X "made clear the price that White America would have to pay if it did not accede to Black America's legitimate demands."
+Many African Americans, especially those who lived in cities in the Northern and Western United States, felt that Malcolm X articulated their complaints concerning inequality better than the mainstream civil rights movement did.
+One biographer says that by giving expression to their frustration, Malcolm X "made clear the price that white America would have to pay if it did not accede to Black America's legitimate demands."

 In the late 1960s, increasingly radical Black activists based their movements largely on Malcolm X and his teachings.
 The Black Power movement, the Black Arts Movement, and the widespread adoption of the slogan "Black is beautiful" can all trace their roots to Malcolm X. In 1963, Malcolm X began a collaboration with Alex Haley on his life story, The Autobiography of Malcolm X. He told Haley, "If I'm alive when this book comes out, it will be a miracle."
 Haley completed and published it some months after the assassination.

+Malcolm X became a political symbol of Turkish Islamism, adherents of which view him as an important internal critic of the United States and the West, proof of Islam's transformative power, and as a martyr.

 During the late 1980s and early 1990s, there was a resurgence of interest in his life among young people.
 Hip-hop groups such as Public Enemy adopted Malcolm X as an icon, and his image was displayed in hundreds of thousands of homes, offices, and schools, as well as on T-shirts and jackets.
 In 1986 Ella Little-Collins merged the Organization of Afro-American Unity with the African American Defense League.

 In 1992 the film Malcolm X, an adaptation of The Autobiography of Malcolm X, was released.
+In 1994, the documentary Malcolm X: Make It Plain aired as an episode of the PBS television series American Experience.
 In 1998, Time named The Autobiography of Malcolm X one of the ten most influential nonfiction books of the 20th century.

 Malcolm X was an inspiration for several fictional characters.
 He was fictionalized as the character Minister Q in the 1967 novel The Man Who Cried I Am by John A. Williams.
 The Marvel Comics writer Chris Claremont confirmed that Malcolm X was an inspiration for the X-Men character Magneto, while Martin Luther King was an inspiration for Professor X. Malcolm X also inspired the character Erik Killmonger in the film Black Panther.